Deploy a full-stack app with Sistemo

 sudo sistemo image build demo-api

-Now SSH into the API VM and create a systemd service so it starts automatically and survives restarts:
+Now SSH into the API machine and create a systemd service so it starts automatically and survives restarts:

-Inside the VM (replace DB_IP with the actual IP from step 2):
+Inside the machine (replace DB_IP with the actual IP from step 2):

 cat > /etc/systemd/system/api.service << 'EOF'